People's Mojahedin Organization of Iran: Ideological revolution and women's rights

-Maryam Rajavi became increasingly important over feminism-colored politics.
+Maryam Rajavi became increasingly important over feminism-coloured politics.
 The emancipation of women is now depicted in Maryam Rajavi's writings "as both a policy end and a strategy toward revolutionizing Iran.
 Secularism, democracy, and women's rights are thus today's leading themes in the group's strategic communications.
 As for Maryam Rajavi's leadership, in 2017 it appears to be political and cultural; any remnants of a military force and interest in terrorist strategies have faded away."

 Cult of personality

 The MEK has been described as a cult of personality by a variety of sources.
 The MEK has been described as a "cult" by the Iranian government and Iraqi politician Samir Sumaidaie.
-On May 25, 1981, Khomeini appeared on national television accusing those who criticized the Islamic Consultative Assembly's decisions of having a cult of personality.
+On May 25, 1981, Khomeini appeared on national television accusing those who criticised the Islamic Consultative Assembly's decisions of having a cult of personality.

 It has also been described as a cult by the United States government, and another retired United States general described it as "Cult?
 How about admirably focused group?".
 Romain Nadal said the MEK had a "cult nature", and Bernard Kouchner said he was ashamed by Nadal's criticism.
 Also numerous academics and former MEK members who defected have described it as a cult.

-Some sources argue that the Iranian government exploits such allegations to demonize the MEK.
+Some sources argue that the Iranian government exploits such allegations to demonise the MEK.
 The Iranian government is reportedly running a disinformation campaign to discredit the MEK, with the head of the Mackenzie Institute commenting that "Iran is trying to get other countries to label it as a terrorist cult".
 According to a RAND Corporation report for the US government, during Masoud Rajavi's "ideological revolution", members were required to give "near-religious devotion" to its leaders.
 Also according to RAND, the MEK had "many of the typical characteristics of a cult, such as authoritarian control, confiscation of assets, sexual control (including mandatory divorce and celibacy), emotional isolation, forced labour, sleep deprivation, physical abuse and limited exit options," while this is vehemently denied by its supporters and leaders.
 United Press International (UPI) said that "The truth is that the group's ideology has evolved over the years in order to adapt with the region's geopolitical changes."

 In 1990 MEK leadership ordered all couples to divorce, forbid them from remarrying, and children were sent away.
 Children were removed from the MEK camp because MEK "resistance fighters" are required to dedicate themselves to their cause.
 Critics often describe the MEK as the "cult of Rajavi", arguing that it revolves around the husband-and-wife duo, Maryam and Massoud Rajavi.
 Members reportedly had to participate in regular "ideological cleansings".
 According to RAND, members were lured in through "false promises of employment, land, aid in applying for asylum in Western countries" and then prevented from leaving.
 Masoud Banisadr, a vocal former member, suggested that the MEK had become a cult in order to survive.